itnihao/graphite-alerter/README.md

 then you will get your page on: `http://<ip>:8081/`

 # Debug
-on /debug you will see all plugins details and all metrics matched. or edit config.py, set `debug = True`.
+on /debug you will see all plugins details and all metrics matched; or edit config.py, set `debug = True`.